 Depending upon your soil conditions as determined by soil testing, you may incorporate some bone meal or your chosen fertilizer into the earth at this time.
 By the second year, maturity should bring blossoms.
 Be patient – it’s worth the wait!

 After blooming, allow the foliage to die off on its own.
-While it remains green, it will continue to provide the nourishment that ensures beautiful flowers next season.
+While it remains green, it will continue to provide nourishment to ensure beautiful flowers next season.
 When it withers, you may remove it or let the other plants in the garden grow over it.

 Cheery Indoor Containers